Academic Regulations

 The following non-grade symbols may appear on grade reports and transcripts instead of course marks and /or equivalent letter grades.
 They have no grade point or term sessional average values:

 • CR / NCR: Credit / No Credit.
 Used to report results for academic requirements such as Co-op or courses taken abroad in partner institutions.
-The grades CR and NCR have no numerical equivalence and are not included in the calculation of Sessional and Cumulative Averages.
+The grades CR and NCR have no numerical equivalence and are not included in the calculation of Sessional and Cumulative Grade Point Averages.

 • GWR: Grade withheld pending review under the Code of Behaviour on Academic Matters.